TheTechRobo/downloadiant/README.md

 1. Clone the repo.

 2. Put your cookies.txt in the same folder as where you're running the script from.
 Make sure it's named cookies.txt.
+  With the advent of [`3acc837e3`](https://github.com/TheTechRobo/downloadiant/commit/3acc837e3af17be943bc1a55aa9880d754c641d5), you no longer need to be authenticated.
+  However, the URLs outputted will have a DeviantArt watermark.
 3. Run the script.

 4. Enter a username.